Grace Y. Kao

-Grace Yia-Hei Kao (born 1974) is an Asian American professor of ethics, who specializes in animal and human rights, ecofeminism, and Asian American Christianity.
-Kao earned her Bachelor of Arts and Masters of Arts degrees from Stanford University, and her PhD. at Harvard University.
-She is Professor of Ethics at Claremont School of Theology, and was the first Asian American woman to receive tenure there.
-She has been appointed as the interim Bishop Roy I. Sano and Kathleen A. Thomas-Sano Endowed Chair in Pacific and Asian Theology.
-Kao is also the co-director of the Center for Sexuality, Gender, and Religion (CSGR).
+Grace Yia-Hei Kao (born 1974) is an Asian American professor of ethics, who specializes in animal rights, human rights, ecofeminism, and Asian American Christianity.
+Kao earned her Bachelor of Arts and Masters of Arts degrees from Stanford University.
+She also earned her PhD. at Harvard University.
+She is a Professor of Ethics at Claremont School of Theology and was the first Asian American woman to receive tenure there.
+She has been appointed as the interim/inaugural Bishop Roy I. Sano and Kathleen A. Thomas-Sano Endowed Chair in Pacific and Asian Theology.
+Kao is also the co-founding director of the Center for Sexuality, Gender, and Religion (CSGR).

 Kao is the author of Grounding Human Rights in a Pluralist World, published in 2011, and co-editor, with Ilsup Ahn, of Asian American Christian Ethics: Voices, Methods, Issues, published in 2015.
 She received the faculty teaching award at Claremont School of Theology in 2011 and 2017.